 Either way, wherever you are, welcome to the beginning stages of your relationship; full of joy and excitement.

 Relationships are a gift, and not something to be taken for granted or expected.
 1 Corinthians 7 states: “God gives the gift of the single life to some and the gift of the married life to others.”

-God does not owe you a relationship, nor do you deserve one.
-I think this is something a lot of people have unwillingly ingrained in their mind because of the society we live in.
+God does not owe you a relationship.
+This is something a lot of people have unwillingly ingrained in their mind because of the society we live in.
 Sometimes, we can feel entitled to a relationship, especially if we have been waiting for so long.
 Only God truly knows when and if you are ready for a relationship.
 He will bring someone into your journey at the right time, knowing that it will only make you stronger.